 But basically if you have ever made a gravy before, then this buttercream is not that much different.
 You make essentially a roux (milk and flour mixture) that gets mixed into the butter.
 You heat the milk and flour together to create a thick paste that will then thicken your buttercream.

-Well the second method, the sugar gets a chance to dissolve, which means a smoother buttercream in the end.
 If you wait and add your sugar later, you can end up with a grainier buttercream.
 And frankly, that’s not just not good buttercream if you ask me.

 Like American Buttercreams it uses a creamed butter method and a sweetened base is mixed in.
 Now for American Buttercream that means confectioner’s sugar.
 For flour buttercream it is the flour mixture you made earlier.